 Once your soybeans are cooked and soft, the next step is to pat them dry.
 This step is essential as the mold won't grow well if there is too much moisture.
 I usually spread the beans on a clean kitchen towel and let it sit 15-20 minutes.
 Then top with another kitchen towel and press slightly to absorb excess moisture.

-Next, you stir in a tablespoon of white vinegar, which lowers the ph and prevents bad mold from growing.
-Sprinkle the tempeh starter and mix well before transferring to freezer bags.
+Next, stir in a tablespoon of white vinegar.
+The vinegar will lower the PH and prevent bad mold from growing.
+Sprinkle the tempeh starter and mix well to coat the soybeans before transferring to freezer bags.

 To incubate, we will use the Instant Pot's yogurt mode!
 Pour 1 cup of water into the liner, add the steamer rack and place the soybean bags on the steamer so they don't touch the water.